LegoCreation/Aisbach_Aufgabe/readme.md

-Here is an updated `README.md` file tailored for a Jupyter Notebook:

 # Solarpark investor analysis

 This project performs web scraping, text processing, and sentiment analysis using Python.
 It utilizes several libraries such as `BeautifulSoup`, `TextBlob`, `spaCy`, and `requests`.